flatironinstitute/flatiron-usage-vizwall/README.md

 - Table: Current queue length by center
 - Line graph of nodes by center over 7 days

-### ToDo
+### Charts To Do

-- Finish Queue Chart
-  - Combine queries 1 & 2 into a time dot plot
-- _Tbd:_ Iron broadwell & skylight - CPU nodes currently allocated by account (or partition) aka center as a sunburst chart
+- _Tbd:_ Iron broadwell & skylight
+- CPU nodes currently allocated by account (or partition) aka center as a sunburst chart

 ### Misc todos